 The nation’s network of 1,000+ Community Action Agencies have deployed a core set of 58 Organizational Standards that assist in assessing and managing risk.
 The National Community Action Partnership was instrumental in the development of these standards which include a comprehensive assessment of agency risk every two years as well as standards focused on governance, finance, personnel, outcomes, and strategic planning.
 Setting and striving to meet these standards strengthens risk management over time.
 This session will explore how the process–and the development of a risk resources portal synced to the standards–provides a replicable case study to inspire systematic and proactive risk practice across a diverse nonprofit network.

 Even the smallest organization has a “knowledge base” that needs to be managed and curated.
 While never the intention, staff transitions of all kinds (retirements, other departures, promotions, leaves of absence) pose some degree of threat to that knowledge base.
 Luckily, staff transitions also offer opportunities for expanding or deepening a team’s knowledge base.
 Attend this workshop to learn the tenets of cultivating a learning culture and defending against knowledge loss.
 Learn practical processes for capturing, connecting and protecting knowledge, and explore related succession planning strategies.
-During this interactive workshop, participants will partner to develop a set of transition questions for use in their own organizations.

 #MeToo…a national opioid epidemic…scandalous conduct by international aid and relief workers…school and workplace gun deaths, and more: today’s headlines are laden with risk management implications.
 This session, led by a nonprofit risk and insurance veteran, will examine current news trends against the backdrop of nonprofit risk and insurance management, with an eye toward ‘teachable moments’ and best practices.
 This workshop is appropriate for nonprofit finance, legal, and operations executives, and requires no prerequisite knowledge.
 Attend this session to learn and share your experiences.